hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 ## Purpose

 The essence of HIP-904 is introducing a missing functionality in the Hedera ecosystem that enables airdrop transactions.

-Airdrops are frequently used operation in the web3 ecosystem and a lot of blockchain, dapp or DAO developers incentivise users to explore and use their products through it.
-Early adopters are ofter awarded with the so called airdrops which are native tokens for the system and a dedicated amount of them are distributed in airdrops.
-Hedera could benefit from introducing this functionality and this is something longed for from the whole community.
+Airdrops are frequently used operation in the web3 ecosystem and a lot of blockchains, dapps, or DAO developers incentivize users to explore and use their products with this process.
+Early adopters are often rewarded with so-called airdrops which are tokens for the system and a dedicated amount of them are distributed in such airdrops.
+Hedera will benefit from introducing this functionality and this is something long requested by the community.

 The main operation, which would allow airdrops to be sent is the `TokenAirdropTransaction`.
 Using it, an airdrop sender would be able to send airdrop tokens to a specific receiver, no matter if the receiver is associated with the token or not.